 Who is Jenna Ortega, aka Wednesday?

 The 19-year-old, who is from Coachella Valley, California, started her acting career at age nine, first booking cameos on shows like CSI: NY and Days of Our Lives.
 Then came a role as the Vice President Rodriguez’s daughter in Iron Man 3, which eventually led to portraying a young Jane in Jane the Virgin and acting opposite Penn Badgley in season 2 of You.
 She’s next set to reprise her role as Tara Carpenter in Scream 6 and may also return in season 4 of You after sitting out on season 3.
 Ortega’s appearance in Scream, as well as her part in X, has centered her as one of the new emerging scream queens of this generation.
 Now, her role as one of the creepiest teens in pop culture will likely solidify that title.

 Who else is in the fam?

-Namely Catherine Zeta-Jones, who stars as Wednesday’s mom Morticia.
-(We’re loving seeing her as a goth.)
-Luis Guzmán will portray her husband, Gomez, and Isaac Ordonez will play Wednesday’s brother Pugsley.
-The showrunners have kept mum about whether or not the series will also feature Uncle Fester.
+Namely Catherine Zeta-Jones, who stars as Wednesday’s mom, Morticia.
+In addition, Luis Guzmán will portray her husband, Gomez, and Isaac Ordonez will play Wednesday’s brother Pugsley.
+The family is rounded out by Uncle Fester, portrayed by a barely-recognizable Fred Armisen.

 What about the rest of the cast of Wednesday?

 Ricci will be returning to the Addams Family universe as a teacher at the Nevermore Academy, the school Wednesday attends.
 Gwendoline Christie, meanwhile, will play the headmaster of the institution.
 Unfortunately, Thora Birch—who memorably starred as Enid Coleslaw in 2001’s Ghost World and was set to play Wednesday’s dorm mother on the show—won’t be making a comeback after all; a “personal matter” caused her to drop out midway through production.